dahliacreative/gridify.js/README.md

 # gridify.js

-Gridify.js is a jQuery plugin which creates an AJAX gridsystem similar to that of Google images with some added extras.
+Gridify.js an AJAX gridsystem similar to that of Google images with some added extra functionality.

 The plugin:
 * Uses the HTML 5 History API